Wirawiri Suroboyo: Fleet

 At present, Wirawiri Suroboyo operates a mix of Daihatsu Gran Max's and Toyota Hiace's that have been converted by Sugity Creatives.

 Payment and Integration

 Wirawiri Suroboyo accepts payments via QRIS and electronic payment cards.
 QRIS Tap and GOBIS tickets may be accepted in certain lines.
 Wirawiri Suroboyo follows Suroboyo Bus' fares of IDR 5,000 for the general public and IDR 2,500 for students.

-Wirawiri Suroboyo is integrated with Suroboyo Bus and Trans Semanggi Suroboyo corridor K2L/R2.
-Wirawiri Suroboyo is not integrated with Trans Semanggi Suroboyo corridor K3L, though still shares stops with K3L through corridor FD03.

 History

 The concept of a feeder service that is integrated with the existing Suroboyo Bus service has been proposed since mid 2022 as a replacement for city angkot lines.
 Initially, 36 units were allocated by the end of 2022, and unit allocation increased to 52 by 2023.

 Wirawiri Suroboyo was launched on the 3rd of March, 2023.
 It was launched with 5 lines.
 It initially had 14 Hiace units seating 14 passengers, and 38 Grand Max units seating 10 passengers.

 During the 2024 ASEAN U-19 Boys Championship in Surabaya, Wirawiri Suroboyo minibuses were provided as a free shuttle service between TIJ and Gelora Bung Tomo stadium.